electropipe/Hoy_aprendi.md/README.md

 On any particular instrument recorded in stereo, a high frequency EQ boost on just the side channel makes the ‘wider’ elements sound brighter.
 A Baxandall filter or a high shelf filter work best.
 This helps to add clarity to a reverb, without muddying up the signal too much.

+*Mastering with Mid/Side processing*

+If a mix sounds muddy, try reducing low frequencies in the side channel with a low shelf filter.
+This might be useful, for instance, to surgically EQ the mud out of hard-panned guitars while preserving the vocal and kick drum in the center of the mix.

+If the mastering compressor is struggling to reduce dynamic range without a perceived narrowing or squashing of the signal, use a Mid/Side compressor to apply less compression to the side channel than the mid channel.
+Heavy energy in the center of a mix, where the kick, snare, bass sit, can cause a compressor to kick in, which actually squashes the wider, more ambient and spatial elements in the mix.
+This technique helps avoid that problem.

+A dry acoustic mix can be warmed up with Mid/Side reverb.
+Add reverb to the mid channel, but filter out some of the low end on the wet, reverberant signal to avoid muddying the kick drum and bass.
+On the side channel, add 2-4% more reverb than on the mid channel, with no filtering necessary.